MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 When you see the Domain Confirmation Dialog, you should:

-- Check the domain: Look at the domain name listed on the screen.
-You should see the domain of the account's home tenant.
-If you:
+- **Check the domain**: Look at the domain name listed on the screen.
+You should see the domain of the account's home tenant, for example, `contoso.com`:

-- **Recognize the domain** and it matches the organization you are trying to sign in to, select **Confirm** to proceed.
+  - **If you recognize the domain** and it matches the organization you are trying to sign in to, select **Confirm** to proceed.
-- **Don't recognize the domain** cancel the sign-in process and contact your IT Admin (if applicable) for assistance.
+  - **If you don't recognize the domain** cancel the sign-in process and contact your IT Admin (if applicable) for assistance.

 This step helps ensure that you are signing in to the correct organization and protects your account from unauthorized access.

 ### Components of the Domain Confirmation Dialog